JosueGalher/teneo-web-chat-extensions/youtubevideo/README.md

 }
 ```

 The `type` with value `youtubevideo` is used to find the appropriate `.vue` extension file. `video_url` should contain the `embed` url of the video.
-The embed url looks like this: `https://www.youtube.com/embed/02-QOC9hNO4` where the last part is the video id.
+The embed url looks like this: `https://www.youtube.com/embed/<VIDEO ID>` where the last part should be replaces with the id of the video.